hannibal002/SkyHanni/INSTALLING.md

 If you find bugs or miss features in the full version, they might be fixed/implemented already in a beta version.

-The **Beta Version**, on the other hand, gets updated multiple times a week, has new features earlier but also may contain more bugs.
+The **Beta Version**, on the other hand, gets updated multiple times a week, has new features earlier, but also may contain more bugs.

 </details>